Welcome to Benton City Water Supply Corp. in Lytle, Texas

 Our Mission

 Benton City Water Supply Corporation is located in South Texas and serves members in Atascosa, Medina and Frio counties.
-At Benton City Water Supply Corporation, we are committed to providing safe, high quality water services to our community, while maintaining a standard of excellence in customer service and environmental conservation.
+At Benton City Water Supply Corporation, we are committed to

 This institution is an Equal Opportunity Provider.